keboola/connection-docs/transformations/bigquery/index.md

 This example will set the `ABORT_TRANSFORMATION` variable value to `'Integrity check failed'` if the `INTEGRITY_CHECK` table contains one or more records with the `RESULT` column equal to the value `'failed'`.

-The transformation engine checks the `ABORT_TRANSFORMATION` after each successfully executed query and returns the value of the variable as a user error, `Transformation aborted: Integrity check failed.` in this case.
+The transformation engine checks `ABORT_TRANSFORMATION` after each successfully executed query and returns the variable's value as a user error, `Transformation aborted: Integrity check failed.` in this case.

 {: .image-popup}
 ![Screenshot - Transformation aborted](/transformations/bigquery/abort.png)

 [file.json](..%2F..%2F..%2F..%2FDownloads%2Ffile.json)

 ## Example
 To create a simple BigQuery transformation, follow these steps: